DanHodgson12/gym-stop/README.md

 1. Log in (or sign up) to GitHub.

-2. Go to the repository for this project, [Gmy Stop](https://github.com/DanHodgson12/).
+2. Go to the repository for this project, [Gym Stop](https://github.com/DanHodgson12/).

 3. In the "Clone with HTTPs" section, copy the clone URL for the repository.